Beyond2028/weatherml/README.md

 # Weather machine lerning

-Simple page to test machine lerning on websites.
+Simple page to test machine lerning on websites using flask.
 Project was created as the part of [cooperation project](https://github.com/Beyond2028).